mohammad09010/CMPN202-Operating-Systems-Journal/week4.md

 *Output of `ufw status verbose` confirming the strict access control rules.*

+#### 5. Learning Reflection

+This week highlighted the risk of remote administration.
+When disabling password authentication, I realized that a mistake in the `sshd_config` or a lost private key would result in a permanent lockout from the "headless" server.
+To prevent this, I kept one terminal session open while testing the new configuration in a second terminal—a critical safety practice in systems administration.
 ---
 [< Previous: Week 3](week3.md) | [Return to Home](index.md) | [Next: Week 5 >](week5.md)